Table of Contents

 Turbo Boost Unlock

 Turbo Boost Unlock on Xeon E5 v3 forces the CPU to hold its maximum single‑core turbo ratio across all cores.
-It leverages an unintended Haswell-EP behavior—a bug, not a planned Intel feature.
-Applied through various methods, such as BIOS modification via S3TurboTool, it typically yields 10–30% gains in multi‑threaded workloads, depending on SKU and cooling.
+It leverages an unintended Haswell-EP behavior—a bug, not a planned Intel feature, which can be applied through various methods, such as BIOS modification via S3TurboTool, and typically yields 10–30% gains in multi‑threaded workloads, depending on SKU and cooling.
 Expect higher sustained power and thermals; use strong cooling and ensure that the motherboard’s power subsystem can handle the increased load.

-Currently, TB unlock is applied everywhere, as without it the performance of Haswell processors would no longer be sufficient for many modern tasks, including gaming.
+Nowadays, applying the Turbo Boost unlock is practically a must; without it, Haswell processors would no longer be sufficient for many modern tasks, including gaming.

 Base Clock (BCLK) Overclocking

-Only some branded boards released during the heyday of LGA2011-3 are capable of slightly raising BCLK, increasing frequency by 3-5%, but such overclocking cannot change the overall picture.
+Only some branded boards released during the heyday of LGA2011-3 are capable of slightly raising BCLK, increasing frequency by 3-5%, but such overclocking won’t make a meaningful difference.
 Can be applied either separately or together with TBU.

 Performance and Tests